 Creating many accounts is not hard at all.
 Providing them all with relevant targeted content, specific for each platform, is the hard part, especially if you lack the resources.
 It is very tempting to add more channels.
 But then if goes sideways: it feels like too much work, you stop posting regularly, and eventually you just quit, on one or more channels.

 This is very easy to solve: don’t add any channels until you have really built up something on one channel for a longer period.
 Make sure you post relevant content regularly, and that you have a good grasp on the new channel.

 Then see if you have the resources to add another channel.
 But think it through: is there really an important part of your target audience there?
 Do you really have the resources, and is it actually worth it?
 If not, just don’t start.

 So many marketers just post random content.
 Sometimes it’s not relevant, it contains mistakes or the images suck.
 We understand that sometimes there is very little time to do things the right way.
 Sometimes something comes up that is more important.
 But it still is a bad idea to treat your socials that way.

 Our idea on this is: if you’re going to do it, do it right.
-Your target audience will notice when you post something that’s not right.
+Your target audience will notice when you post something that’s just not right, for whatever reason.
 They spend more than enough time online to know what is relevant or just a waste of their precious time.

 Use a content calendar to schedule content in advance.
 This gives you time to spend thinking about your wording.
 Also, have someone else proofread your content.
 The person writing content often overlooks spelling mistakes or sentences that don’t make any sense.
 Don’t forget to check if your post fits in your company’s strategy.
 This way you avoid posting inferior content.